alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 This is like a kaleidoscope of weird issues.
+Godis returns everything in `Hgetall()`: keys and values mixed in an array, just as the raw output of Redis.

 Since Go doesn't have generics, you will have to repeat this crappy code every time you want to read a different hash.